schmelter-sap/jvmkill/README.md

 overcommit limits in the operating system.
 This is the problem that motivated the development of this agent.

+# Rust

+A prototype agent written in Rust is being prototyped.
+To build it, issue:

+    cargo build

+and to test it, issue:

+    cargo test

 # Building

 To build the agent and run the tests, issue: